MrMystery10-del/MrMystery10-del/README.md

 I am here on GitHub to develop a project portfolio for future employment, share my code with others, and collaborate with other programmers.

 # ▂▃▅▇█▓▒░ What i do ░▒▓█▇▅▃▂
 Currently, I specialize in coding desktop applications using Java.
-However, I am open to learning new things and expanding my knowledge to in game development, deep ai learning and coding in general.
+However, I am open to learning new things and expanding my knowledge.
+Expanding my Rust skills for the Slirik interpreter, which will be released soon in the future.

 # ▂▃▅▇█▓▒░ Contact ░▒▓█▇▅▃▂
 - Discord: Mr.Mystery 1.0#8471